bigcommerce/dev-docs/docs/api-docs/store-logs/store-logs.md

 ### Filter by paginated results

-To specify the page and number of entries returned per page, use the query parameters `page` and `limit`, respectively.
-The following example shows a response that starts at entry 4, as you request page 2 with 3 entries per page.
+To retrieve paginated entries, use the query parameters `page` and `limit`.
+The following example requests page 2 with 2 entries per page.

 <!--
 type: tab